med7at69/IEC104-RTU-Simulator/readme.md

 #  	By M. Medhat - 7 Feb 2021 - Ver 1.0
 # ******************************************************

-If this project help you reduce time to develop, please spend some of your time to check links below:
+If this project help you reduce time to develop, please spend some of your time to check link below:

 [The Fog is Lifting](https://www.youtube.com/watch?v=bdH16Hz1naI)

 The Fog is Lifting' is one of the best holistic presentations a non Muslim can watch about Islam to learn about: its meaning, its beliefs and its concepts.